-This entry presumes that I Dream of Mimi is a harem show about an android girl fighting off romantic rivals, but monogamy is not a concern for this anime at all.
+This entry presumes that I Dream of Mimi is a harem show about an android girl fighting off romantic rivals.
+Monogamy is not a concern for this anime in the least.
 The actual plot isn’t addressed at all and the author skirts around having to explain what a “biocomputer” even is.
 Probably because they just don’t know it themselves, as otherwise they wouldn’t describe Akira as a useless bystander.

 I generally refrain from critiquing the author’s opinions.
 However, this entry on Iketeru Futari opens on the baffling accusation that it’s a His and Her Circumstances clone.
 A suggestion that isn’t explained in the slightest and makes no sense, no matter what angle I try to approach it from.

 Irresponsible Captain Tylor

 This could be poor phrasing, but this segment seems to heavily imply that Mifune and Fuji fall under Tylor’s command and are part of the Soyokaze crew.
 This is wrong on both accounts, so I think The Anime Encyclopedia intended to reference Yuriko Star and Lt.
 Yamamoto here—the other “stuffy officers” of the series—but got mixed up in their eagerness to point out the referential names.
 Furthermore, this entry summarizes the Soyokaze crew as being “a band of thugs”, which would only broadly describe the marines onboard the vessel.